mikeonline/Cloud-Team/README.md

 - Dynamic game interface with real-time updates
 - Scoring system and lives counter
 - Timed gameplay with visual countdown
-- Responsive design using Angular and SCSS
+- Responsive design using Angular, SCSS, and Tailwind CSS
 - Modular architecture with separate components for different game elements

 ## Future Plans